 If the USA has a national holiday that can be considered to be spiritual or even religious, it is Thanksgiving, a communal holiday that is one of tolerance, even brotherly love for fellow citizens, and thanksgiving.

-The act of giving thanks to The Divine is not only filled with appreciation, but with implied hope.
+The act of giving thanks to our the Creator is not only filled with appreciation, but with implied hope.
 Giving thanks means there is someone to give thanks to – there has to be some recipient for the appreciation – or what’s the point?
 Gratitude infers a blessing, a gift that was beyond one’s own sphere of power or influence.

 “In that day you will say: “Give thanks to the LORD, call on his name; make known among the nations what he has done, and proclaim that his name is exalted.” – Isaiah 12:4